-In February 2019 John Wayne Cancer Institute (JWCI) at the Providence Saint John’s Health Center became the first medical center in the U.S. to acquire Focal One high intensity focused ultrasound (HIFU) for treating patients with localized prostate cancer.
+In February 2019 Saint John’s Cancer Institute (formerly John Wayne Cancer Institute) at the Providence Saint John’s Health Center became the first medical center in the U.S. to acquire Focal One high intensity focused ultrasound (HIFU) for treating patients with localized prostate cancer.
 Focal One is one of the most precise tools available for delivering targeted, non-invasive ablation of diseased prostate tissue.

 1. Can you talk a little about the Focal One technology, and describe what makes this ultrasound technology the world’s most advanced prostate ablation device?

 Focal One, manufactured by EDAP TMS is the newest generation high intensity focused ultrasound (HIFU) system which received FDA clearance in June 2018.
 Focal One fuses high resolution magnetic resonance images with biopsy results and real-time ultrasound images — a unique collaboration between radiology, pathology and urology.